Skip to the main content

 Duties

-Occupational therapy (OT) assistants are supervised by occupational therapists.
+Occupational therapy assistants (OTAs) are supervised by occupational therapists.
 They work with clients who have functional challenges.
-These may be due to physical or mental illness, injury, developmental delays, social disorders, or aging.
+These may be due to factors such as physical or mental illness, injury, developmental conditions, or aging.
 Clients range in age from infants to the elderly.

 Occupational therapy assistants: